 You will not realize a capital gain or capital loss when you switch between series of the same Fund.
 The cost of the acquired securities will be equal to the ACB of the securities that you switched.

-Other switches involve a redemption of the securities being switched, resulting in the implications set out immediately below in the section entitled "Redemptions" and a purchase of the securities acquired on the switch.
+Other switches involve a redemption of the securities being switched and a purchase of the securities acquired on the switch.